 Discover your identity as a documentary storyteller and focus on the stories that matter most to you and that you can best tell.
 Learn how to successfully structure compelling narratives with a scene-based, character-driven approach.

-“The eye sees but the ear imagines.”
-This course will explore everything that filmmaker Robert Bresson meant with that famous statement.
-We will learn what it takes to record moving images and sounds that tell engaging stories and stimulate the imagination.
+Learn what it takes to record moving images and sounds that tell engaging stories and stimulate the imagination.

 Learn the principles and techniques of video editing – the backbone of filmmaking.
 Whatever your interest or desired role in filmmaking, understanding editing is fundamental to your success.
 The editor is a detail-oriented storyteller, craftsperson, organizer, and technician.
 We often rediscover and sometimes reinvent our stories in the edit.

-Need some one-on-one project guidance.
+Need some one-on-one project guidance?
 Are you struggling with story structure?
 Want to get suggestions for how to improve you camera, sound or editing skills?

 Email or call 857-415-0564 to arrange sessions on your own schedule at $65/hour.